-Attached is a copy of the Pennsylvania Superior Court opinion from April 17, 2012 in Berg v.
+The Pennsylvania Superior Court provided an opinion from April 17, 2012 in Berg v.
 Nationwide Mutual Insurance Company, Inc. which deals with statutory bad faith (Section 8371) arising out of a motor vehicle property damage claim.
 The opinion vacates the entry of a directed verdict for Nationwide, reverses the trial court decision and remands the case for a new trial.

 There is also discussion about possible discovery which may be admissible and relevant.
 Also, a discussion on possible evidence which the trial court should review in camera, such as how much the insurance defense lawyers were paid to defend the case.